harness/developer-hub/docs/continuous-delivery/gitops/harness-git-ops-basics.md

 Agents can deploy to all clusters or you can isolate an Agent in a single cluster.
 For example, you might have one Agent deploy to Dev and QA environments and another Agent deploy to the production environment.

-Here's an image that illustrates a Kubernetes deployment on the same cluster as the Agent, deployment on different clusters, deployment on two different clusters from one Agent:
+Here's an image that illustrates a Kubernetes deployment on the same cluster as the Agent, a deployment on different clusters, and deployments on two different clusters using one Agent:

 ![deployment on clusters](static/deploy-cluster.png)